Acutilis/adapt-terminate/README.md

 # Terminate

 An extension to be used with adapt-trackingHub and adapt-tkhub-xAPI to add a terminate button (and confirmation prompt).

-This button sends the 'terminate' statement and navigates away to the url specified in `_channel._LaunchData['returnURL']`.
+When termination is confirmed, the 'terminate' statement is sent, and the browser navigates away to the url specified in `_channel._LaunchData['returnURL']`.
 If such piece of data does not exist, it navigates to the `fallbackReturnURL` specified in the configuration.

 ## Installation